-The Sony Alpha A6000 and the Canon EOS-1D X are two digital cameras that were announced, respectively, in February 2014 and October 2011.
+The Sony Alpha A6000 and the Canon EOS-1D X are two digital cameras that were officially introduced, respectively, in February 2014 and October 2011.
 The A6000 is a mirrorless interchangeable lens camera, while the 1DX is a DSLR.
 The cameras are based on an APS-C (A6000) and a full frame (1DX) sensor.
-The Sony has a resolution of 24 megapixel, whereas the Canon provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A6000 vs Canon 1D X

 An illustration of the physical size and weight of the Sony A6000 and the Canon 1D X is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A6000 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6000 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D X is considerably larger (230 percent) than the Sony A6000.
 Moreover, the 1DX is substantially heavier (351 percent) than the A6000.
 It is noteworthy in this context that the 1DX is splash and dust-proof, while the A6000 does not feature any corresponding weather-sealing.